Skip to main content

 Composing with conditionals

 Reduction strategies are JSON Schema annotations.
 As such, their applicability at a given document location can be controlled through the use of conditional keywords within the schema, like oneOf or if/then/else.
-This means Flow’s built-in strategies can be combined with schema conditionals to construct a wider variety of custom reduction behaviors.
+This means Estuary’s built-in strategies can be combined with schema conditionals to construct a wider variety of custom reduction behaviors.

 For example, here’s a reset-able counter: